build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ✅  Ec2CdkStack: destroyed
 ```

 When the output shows `Ec2CdkStack: destroyed`, your resources have been removed.
 Ta-Da!
 There is one more step for the cleanup: removing the S3 bucket used by CDK to upload the scripts and sample application.
-These resources are not deleted by CDK as a safety precaution.
+These resources aren't deleted by CDK as a safety precaution.
 Open the [S3 console](https://s3.console.aws.amazon.com/s3/buckets) in your browser, and look for a bucket with a name like `cdk-<9-random-letters-and-numbers>-assets-123456789012-us-east-1` (yours will have a different random number and your account number instead of `123456789012`).
 If you see more than one (usually if you have used the CDK asset feature before), you can sort by `Creation Date` to see the latest created one.
 Open the bucket to confirm that you see 3 files: a `.zip`, `.json`, and `.sh`, each with a guid as the filename.
 Select all the files, then click on `actions` -> `delete`, and follow the prompts to delete the objects.
 Lastly, go back to the S3 console, and delete the `cdk-<9-random-letters-and-numbers>-assets-123456789012-us-east-1` bucket.

 ## Conclusion